 Self-study through our innovative and interactive online study portal, i-Knowledge.
 Study in your own time at your own pace.

 This course has been fully accredited by the Project Management Institute (PMI) and covers the content required to approach either the CAPM or the PMP level exams.
-The course is designed to give exposure to best practice project management and a full understanding of the knowledge areas and process groups defined in the PMI’s Body of Knowledge.
+The course is designed to give exposure to best practice project management and a full understanding of the knowledge areas and process groups defined in “A Guide to the Project Management Body of Knowledge (PMBOK®Guide)”.
 The content discusses terminology, tools and techniques and extends to provide a deeper perspective, facilitating an understanding of the reasons for their use as well as the benefits of doing so.

 The CAPM and PMP credentials are recognized across the world and demonstrate that you have the experience education and competency to lead and direct projects.
 Through the use of an appropriate case study during the course, delegates will be able to apply what they learn, making use of the theory in a practical sense which allows for more effective learning and greater likelihood of implementation and improvement in the workplace.